 In other instances, such as Supreme Court decisions, we know breaking news is coming, we just don’t the exact headline or exactly when it will drop.
 Again, templates are your best friends.
 Draft a version for each potential outcome.
 A few quick edits are now all that stands in the way of finalizing your piece when the news finally does break.

 For example, when two candidates for North Carolina’s Court of Appeals endorsed public financing of judicial elections in the heat of a campaign against each other, Melissa Price Kromm from North Carolina Voters for Clean Elections was ready with this piece.
 Much of the content could fit into any piece about public financing.
 Preparing the meat of the op-ed beforehand greatly lightens the lift when the inevitable news hook falls in your lap, and greatly increases your chances of publication.

 - Follow ReThink Media’s eleven best practices for pitching your op-ed.
 Writing the op-ed is only half the battle.
 Equally important is effective pitching so your op-ed doesn’t just remain a Word document on your computer’s desktop.
 And in a fast-moving breaking news environment it is even more important.
-(Stay tuned for our upcoming blog post about tips for pitching your op-ed.)

 (Tl;dr: Pick the right outlet.
 Determine the best point of contact.
 Craft a compelling pitch.
 Brainstorm a catchy subject line.
 Submit in the body of email.
 Ask for a hard deadline.
 Track email opens.
 Follow up.
 Move on and try again.)